Scope and Working Groups

 - Reduction of injury risks in manual operations

-- The impact of demographic changes on industrial systems
+- The impact of demographic changes/ an aging workforce on industrial system performance and safety

 During last years, the working group has contributed to TC events such as